Student Employment > On-Campus Jobs > Ladder of Employment

 B: Require some education, skills, and/or previous work experience.
 In these types of positions, you will begin to develop a new set of transferable skills and build on the ones you already have.

 C: Require at least 1–2 years previous experience and/or require certain levels of education (or specific coursework) with demonstrated KSAs.
 Usually, begin to provide students with direct experience in their desired field.
-Level C positions can qualify for UIP credit and fulfill the Junior Year Experiential Learning requirement.
+Level C positions can qualify for CLD credit and fulfill the Experiential Learning requirement.

 D: May require more than 2 years of experience; junior, senior or graduate student status; specific coursework completed; and/or specific demonstrated KSAs.
 Often require leadership skills and/or specific knowledge and experience in a field.
-Level D positions can qualify for UIP credit and fulfill the Junior Year Experiential Learning requirement.
+Level D positions can qualify for CLD credit and fulfill the Experiential Learning requirement.